phpdepend/phpdepend/README.md

-# phpstan-dependency-matrix
+# PHPDepend
 PHPStan plugin to create a dependency matrix inspired by N-Depend

+## matrix - subcommand

+Create a dependency matrix html file based on the call

 ## graph - subcommand

-A tool to creat ean overview of your applications method-calls.
+Create an overview of your applications method-calls.

-This tool generates a PlantUML file from a CallMap-JSON file.
+Graph generates a PlantUML file from a CallMap-JSON file.

 ### Usage